crafting memorable fictional characters

 Well-defined character goals contribute to stronger narrative arcs, shaping not only the character's actions but also the overall trajectory of your story.

 When you clarify what your characters want, you create a framework that enhances plot engagement.
 Readers become invested in their journey, enthusiastic to see whether they achieve their goals or face setbacks.
+Clear goals also provide natural opportunities for conflict, as obstacles arise that test your characters’ determination and resourcefulness.
+This tension keeps readers hooked and amplifies the stakes, making your narrative more compelling.
+In fact, understanding what drives your characters can help you generate story ideas that sell, since relatable desires and challenges resonate universally with readers.

 The Role of Conflict